baashwell/checkout_kata/README.md

 javac -Xlint:unchecked -d "classes" @sources.txt
 java -classpath "classes" uk.co.benashwell.checkout.kata.Runner
 ```

+#### Editing the products in the shop
+Currently, the products in the shop are populated on start up from the default-products.txt file that
+ can be found in the classes directory.
+You can add/update this file ensuring you keep to the formatting:
+ - One product per line
+ - comma separate name of product and price - ProductA,1.99

 ### Instructions to run tests using maven
 In order to run the tests without having to bundle JUnit JARS within the project I have added a maven pom file that